 Set Up Opportunities for Students to Read Winter Books

 Invite your students to bring a small flashlight from home.
 We always keep a few extras around in case someone forgets to bring one.
 You can usually pick up a few keychain-sized ones at the dollar store for the students who don’t have a flashlight of their own.

 Let your students choose a spot to sit with a book.
 They use their flashlight to illuminate their pages as they read and you turn down the lights.
-Next, make it even more cozy by using your projection board with a fireplace.
-We’ve even put on a beach and listened to soothing sound of the waves.
+Next, make it even cozier by using your projection board with a fireplace.
+We’ve even put on a beach and listened to the soothing sound of the waves.

 Flashlight reading is a great way to bring down the energy in the classroom when it is getting a little chaotic.

 Have your students bring a “clean snack” to enjoy as they read.
 A clean snack is something that isn’t going to get the pages of the book messy (every librarian’s worst nightmare).

 Basically, you just read a book and eat some food.
 It’s a great way to enjoy a book.
 Can you think of anything that kids would love more?

 Sometimes we bring a healthier treat for students to enjoy so there isn’t so much pressure to have a snack.

 We’ve hosted a larger read-in activity where students brought donations for a local shelter that helps people affected by homelessness.
 Each item “bought” the student a certain amount of time to read.
 We used our gymnasium and brought in inflatables (a parent in our community works for an inflatable rental company).
 Students got to cozy up with a book and sit on these crazy inflatable shapes.